Last updated on

 systemctl --user daemon-reload

-systemctl --user enable openclaw-node.service
+systemctl --user enable --now openclaw-node.service

-systemctl --user restart openclaw-node.service
+systemctl --user status openclaw-node.service --no-pager

-Part 3: Pairing
+Part 3: Pairing (Approve the node)

 openclaw devices list